thu-tram/mangg-may-tinh/end-to-end/nat.md

 So far, we've assumed that connections are always initiated by the client with the private IP address.
 In other words, the first packet is always outgoing, from client to server.
 This is consistent with how most home networks operate.
 When you load a website in your browser, you're the client initiating the connection.
 It's generally not the case that others are trying to connect to you.

 But, what if you were running a server, and you did want people from the outside world to be able to initiate connections to this server?
 Users from the outside can't send packets to a private IP address.
-They could try to send packets to the router's IP address, but if the router gets a packet like ``From: outside user, To: R1, Port 28,'' the router has no idea which of the private clients to forward this packet to.
+They could try to send packets to the router's IP address, but if the router gets a packet like "From: outside user, To: R1, Port 28," the router has no idea which of the private clients to forward this packet to.
 This is the very first packet of a new connection, so the router's table has no information about this connection yet.

 <img width="900px" src="/assets/end-to-end/5-071-inbound-nat.png">